vnaruvan/incident-intelligence/README.md

 docker ps --format "table {{.Names}}\t{{.Ports}}" | grep 5432 || true
 ```

+**Fix:**
-**Fix:** Stop the conflicting container or change the compose port mapping.
+- Stop the conflicting container, or
+- Change the host port mapping in `docker-compose.yaml`

+### Docker not found inside WSL

+Docker Desktop needs WSL integration enabled for your distro.
+Enable it in Docker Desktop settings, then restart the terminal.

-### 401 Invalid or Missing API Key
+### 401 invalid or missing API key

-The key is not present in `api_keys`, or you are hitting a fresh DB without bootstrapping.
+You are hitting a fresh DB without bootstrapped keys.

 **Fix:**